Frequently Asked Questions

 I am an artist interested in selling on this site.
 How much do you charge?

 Best if you contact us and we can discuss options.
-On the top right hand corner of the homepage select "Contact Us" for details.
+On the bottom of the page select "Contact Us" for details.

 How often will new work be posted?

 New works will be uploaded approximately monthly.
 If you want to know what is being added sign up for the monthly newsletter.